danilyanedo7/starter-hugo-academic/content/post/portofolio/index.md

 ## Overview

-I primarily use R Studio IDE for [Exploratory Data Analysis](https://danilyanedo7.github.io/dashboard/), visualization and statistical analysis.
+I primarily use R Studio IDE for [Exploratory Data Analysis](https://danilyanedo7.github.io/dashboard/), visualization, and statistical analysis.
 I have extensive experience in data visualization and am proficient in a range of techniques and tools, including ggplot2, plotly, and ggstatsplot.
 I have successfully applied these skills to a variety of [projects]({{< relref "/project" >}}), from time series visualization and inferential statistics, to distribution and geospatial analysis.
 As a result, I am confident in my ability to effectively analyze and interpret data to support decision making and drive business results.
 I am available for designer, consultant, analyst, and workshop instructor in the field of data visualization and reproducible analysis.

- I am familiar with bioinformatics tools and databases, such as BLAST, GenBank, or UniProt, silva NGS, etc. Experience with analyzing and interpreting large biological datasets, such as genomics, proteomics, or transcriptomics data.
-My final project of undergraduate degree working with NGS (Next Generation Sequencing) method analysing microbiome profile based on mothur pipeline and silvaNGS database.
+ I am familiar with bioinformatics tools and databases, such as BLAST, GenBank, or UniProt, silva NGS, etc. Experience with analyzing and interpreting **large biological datasets**, such as genomics, proteomics, or transcriptomics data.
+My final project of undergraduate degree working with **NGS (Next Generation Sequencing)** method analysing microbiome profile based on mothur pipeline and silvaNGS database.
 I also have research experience in computational biology, including published [papers]({{< relref "/publication" >}}) or conference presentations in the field.
 Knowledge of statistics relevant to computational biology, such as linear regression or [clustering](https://danilyanedo7.github.io/praktikumsismikbits/).
 I also have experience with collaborating with biologists or other scientists to design and conduct computational biology experiments.

 ## Static Visualization